mishrasachin195/mishrasachin195/README.md

 During my studies, I had the opportunity to work on several projects where I applied my skills in data analytics to solve real-world problems.
 For example, I analyzed air quality data and compared different cities air quality indexes.

 I am excited to continue developing my skills and contributing to the field of data analytics.
 I am eager to learn from experienced professionals and work on challenging projects that push me out of my comfort zone.
 If you are looking for a data analytics fresher who is passionate, motivated, and eager to learn, please don't hesitate to reach out!

-##About me
+#About me
- I’m interested in Data Analytics & Business Intelligence.
+1. I’m interested in Data Analytics & Business Intelligence.
- I am a B.Tech student of MNIT Jaipur.
+ 2.I am a B.Tech student of MNIT Jaipur.
- I’m looking to collaborate on data analysis projects.
+3. I’m looking to collaborate on data analysis projects.
- How to reach me [(mishrasachin@gmail.com)]
+4. How to reach me [(mishrasachin@gmail.com)]